By Grant McCall

 What can I claim on tax without a receipt?

 As mentioned above, the ATO requires freelancers (and other businesses) to keep 'records' for all expenses they claim at tax time.
+Rounded users can easily upload digital copies of their receipts, and submit them all at once to their tax accountant.

 Vehicle expenses.
-You can claim 68 cents per kilometre for every kilometre travelled throughout the year, up to 5,000 kilometres, instead of keeping records or receipts.
+You can claim 88 cents per kilometre for every kilometre travelled throughout the year, up to 5,000 kilometres, instead of keeping records or receipts.

 Home office running expenses.
-You can calculate a fixed-rate deduction of 52 cents for each hour you work from home instead of relying on receipts or records.
+You can calculate a fixed-rate deduction of 67 cents for each hour you work from home instead of relying on receipts or records.

 For all work-related expenses, you can generally claim up to $300 in total without needing a receipt or proof of your claim.
-However, this may not be the case in your circumstances, so it’s best to consult with a registered tax professional.
+However, this may not be the case in your particular circumstances, so it’s best to consult with a registered tax professional.

 Rounded makes expense-tracking simple for freelancers and sole traders.
 Here’s how it works: